UNEDSoftMatter/LJ_platinum_argon/README.md

 The simulation has three parts:
 - In microcanonival ensemble, fluid and walls reach equilibrium with a langevin thermostat (T= 1.5)
-- Once the system is equilibrated, the temperature of the lower wall is increased (T = 10).
+- Once the system is equilibrated, the temperature of the wall is increased (T = 10).
 - Then, the system reaches the equilibrium.

 The process is performed in the microcanonical ensemble.